 issue of exclusive licence agreements (namely, case 320/87 Kai

 Ottung v Klee & Weilbach), which determines that the

 obligation to pay a royalty, even after the expiry of the period of

 validity of the licensed patent, may reflect a commercial

 assessment of the value to be attributed to the possibilities of

 exploitation granted by the licence agreement, especially when the

 obligation to pay is embodied in a licence agreement entered into

-the licensee may freely terminate the agreement by giving
+that if the licensee may freely terminate the agreement by giving

 reasonable notice, an obligation to pay a royalty throughout the